The House Rules Framework

 Convenience Isn't Good Enough: Timesheets

-If a hundred people are each spending five unnecessary minutes a day on administration, the system has been designed for the convenience of the wrong person.
+If two hundred people are each spending five unnecessary minutes a day on administration, the system has been designed for the convenience of the wrong person.

 A client needed documented evidence of hours worked across projects.
 Not too much to ask, really.
 The standard solution would have been: ask everyone to fill in a timesheet.